layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 ### Image Selection
 Go to the Docker option in the left hand panel, then Run Container.

- Docker image search pulls images from [Docker Hub](https://hub.docker.com/).
-Check the Upload Image below for adding your own, or adding images you have sourced from other sources.
+By default, Docker image search pulls images from [Docker Hub](https://hub.docker.com/), but you can also search other registries provided they're compatible with the `docker search` command (not all registries are) - for example `quay.io/keycloak/keycloak` will get you Keycloak from the Quay.io registry, whilst simply entering `valkey` will get you Valkey from Docker Hub.

 Search for your desired application image > Select specific image > Select version.